da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

     [...]/DNSCore

 is a place somewhere on your file system, where your local clone of the DNSCore gets placed.

-Your maven commands have then to be executed from the ContentBroker subfolder, so make sure you cd into it by

-    cd [...]/DNSCore/ContentBroker

 ### Build and acceptance test the application on a development workstation